Qu3enK/CRBAnalysis_FinalProject/README.md

 ## ETL Process
 ### Extract Process
-Searched the internet for Western region drought data, Colorado Rocky Mountain snow pack data and Lake Mead and Powell water storage data.
+The team searched the internet for the Colorado river basin drought data, Colorado Rocky Mountain snow pack data and Lake Mead and Powell water storage data.
 For each dataset the data was queried in the respective site and csv formatted files were extracted.
 The csv datasets are as follows:
-- Drought for the Western region as percent area
+- Drought for the Colorado river basin as percent area
 - Colorado river headwaters: Rocky Mountain snow pack as snow water equivalent (SWE) in inches
 - Lake Mead water storage in square feet
 - Lake Powell water storage in squre feet

 ### Transform Process
-- Drought dataset for the Western region

 - Colorado River headwaters: Rocky Mountain snow water equivalent (SWE) dataset

 The data content needed for the database build and ML component is 'year', 'month', and 'AvgSWE' as singular columns.
 The raw csv extract format was as follows: